abhijeet-bhambere/python-builder-projects/App1-ToDo App Starting/README.md

 ### Day 15-22
 Introducing functions into the program logic for repititive code blocks.
 This will enhance the overall code quality, readability and development efficiency.

+**Creating a module** : going further with functions.
+Separated the code into module files.
+So the functions are now called from the module file by using the `import` keyword:

+>`import module as md` OR `from this_module import a_function`